Minor Land Division

 Recordation with Approval

-Recordation with Approval - After approval of a Minor Land Division Permit, it shall be recorded at the County Recorder’s Office along with any attached supplementary information provided to Development Services by planning staff.
+Recordation with Approval - After approval of a Minor Land Division Permit, it is recorded at the County Recorder’s Office along with any attached supplementary information provided to Development Services by planning staff.
 Recordation must occur within six (6) months of the approval by the Development Services Department.

 Recordation without Approval

 Recordation of a division of land may not be denied for non-compliance with the requirement for legal access or compliance with applicable zoning regulations.
 However, all such deficiencies are required to be noticed in the full, detailed description of all deeds.
 Should an applicant choose to record a Minor Land Division survey without a permit approved by Development Services, any deficiencies are required to be noticed in the full, detailed description of all deeds.